krxm107/tp/docs/UserGuide.md

 * `findc n/ Study t/ NTU` returns only `study` because `study` is tagged with `NTU` but `NUS Study` is not <br>
   ![result for 'findc n/ Study t/ NTU'](images/findStudyNtuResult.png)

+### Listing a person and their associated clubs : `list_memberships`

+Finds and displays clubs which the specified person is a member of.

+Format: `list_memberships INDEX`

+* The target person is specified by its `INDEX` shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* In the club list, all clubs associated with the target are displayed
+* In the person list, only the target is displayed

+Examples:
+* `listp` followed by `list_memberships 2` lists the 2nd person in the address book and all clubs which they are a member of.
+* `find Betsy` followed by `list_memberships 1` lists the 1st person in the results of the `find` command and their associated clubs.

+### Listing a club and their members : `list_members`

+Finds and displays persons which are members of the specified club.

+Format: `list_members INDEX`

+* The target club is specified by its `INDEX` shown in the displayed club list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* In the person list, all persons associated with the target are displayed
+* In the club list, only the target is displayed

+Examples:
+* `listc` followed by `list_members 2` lists the 2nd club in the address book and all its members.
+* `find Tennis` followed by `list_members 1` lists the 1st club in the results of the `find` command and its members.

 ### Deleting a person : `delete_person`

 Deletes the specified person from the address book.